FMenchetti/MachineControl/README.md

 ## Tutorial

-Please check the following Replication Notebook for a tutorial of the package based a replication of the empirical application illustrated in Cerqua et al. (2023): https://marclet.github.io/MLCM-Replication-Notebook/
+Please check the following Replication Notebook for a tutorial of the package based on a replication of the key findings of the empirical application illustrated in Cerqua et al. (2023): https://marclet.github.io/MLCM-Replication-Notebook/

 ## Further readings